StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![GUESS-18 Questionnaire](chapter-7/image003_guess.png){#fig:fig703 height=50%}

 ### Focus Group
-8 out of < TODO: add # participants> players from the fist phase participated in the focus group.
+8 out of 20 players from the fist phase participated in the focus group.
 The questions they were asked to discuss were related to 4 areas; _User Interface & User Experience_ (UI & UX), _Game Mechanics_, _Difficulty_ and _Scoring & Rewards_.
 They were also free to discuss with each other and comment on their overall experience of the application.
 The findings from the focus group will be used to improve the game in the future.

 The focus group was conducted via Zoom meeting, lasted about 1 hour and was neither recorded nor transcribed.
 The focus group had no strict structure.
 The users were free to discuss each of the 4 areas tested for about 10 to 12 minutes per area under the supervision of the researcher who took notes.
 Follow-up questions were then asked for clarification.
 In addition, the supervisor encouraged individuals who were not participating as actively to share their views. [@rabiee-focus-group; @wilkinsos-focus-group]

 ## Results
+In this section we present the results of the evaluation process described in _Section 7.2_.
+The results are divided into four sections: _Learning Outcome_, _Interactive System_, _Game Experience_ and _Focus Group_.
+Each section presents the results of the evaluation process and discusses the findings.
+Because of the small sample size, we do not perform any statistical analysis of the results.
+The results are presented qualitatively and also in graphical form, to help visualize the findings.

 ### Learning Outcome
 To measure the effectiveness of the application as a learning tool, we used the _Normalized Gain_ metric.
 It is calculated as the ratio of the actual average gain to the maximum possible gain.